trestletech/shinyAce/README.md

 ![shinyAce](https://trestletech.github.io/shinyAce/images/shinyAce-knitr.png)

-Demonstrates integrating shinyAce with the [knitR](https://yihui.name/knitr/) package.
-(Note also that an example of this integration is available [in the knitR package](https://github.com/yihui/knitr/tree/master/inst/shiny) itself and includes features such as R syntax highlighting.)
+Demonstrates integrating shinyAce with the [knitr](https://yihui.name/knitr/) package.
+(Note also that an example of this integration is available [in the knitr package](https://github.com/yihui/knitr/tree/master/inst/shiny) itself and includes features such as R syntax highlighting.)

 ### 04-shinyui